SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Introduction

 \section{Introduction}

-Diffusion probabilistic models (DPMs) \cite{sohl2015deep,ho2020denoising,song2021scorebased} are a powerful class of generative models and have recently gained significant attention for their competitive performance on various tasks, including image generation \cite{dhariwal2021diffusion,meng2022sdedit}, text-to-image generation\cite{ramesh2022hierarchical}, video synthesis\cite{ho2022imagen}, and voice synthesis\cite{chen2021wavegrad,liu2022diffsinger}.
-DPMs are composed of two diffusion stages, the forward and reverse stages.
-In the forward stage, the input data is gradually perturbed over several steps by the addition of Gaussian noise, without any training.
-The primary purpose of this stage is to introduce randomness to gradually perturb the data distribution.
-The reverse stage of DPMs is tasked at recovering the original input data from the diffused (noisy) data by learning to gradually reverse the forward diffusion process, step by step.
-The reverse diffusion is a critical component of DPMs, as it allows the model to perform denoising on corrupted input data or generate samples from the learned data distribution.
+Diffusion models (DMs) \cite{sohl2015deep,ho2020denoising,song2021scorebased} are a powerful class of generative models and have recently gained significant attention for their competitive performance on various tasks, including image generation \cite{dhariwal2021diffusion,meng2022sdedit}, text-to-image generation \cite{ramesh2022hierarchical}, video synthesis \cite{ho2022imagen}, and voice synthesis \cite{chen2021wavegrad,liu2022diffsinger}.
+DMs are composed of two diffusion stages, the forward and reverse stages.
+The forward stage of DMs is to add randomness with Gaussian noise in order to slowly disrupt the data distribution, without any training.
+This is distinct from generative adversarial networks \cite{goodfellow2020generative} and variational auto-encoders \cite{kingma2013auto}, which necessitate training for both forward and reverse processes.
+The reverse stage of DMs is tasked with recovering the original input data from the diffused (noisy) data by learning to reverse the forward diffusion process, step by step.
+DMs learn models by emulating the ground-truth inverse process of a fixed forward process.
+Consequently, the reverse diffusion plays an indispensable role within DMs, as it enables the model to perform denoising (generation) on corrupted input data.

-In contrast to generative adversarial networks (GANs) \cite{goodfellow2020generative} and variational auto-encoders (VAEs)\cite{kingma2013auto}, which necessitate the training of both forward and backward processes, DPMs learn models by emulating the ground-truth inverse process of a fixed forward process without the requirement to learn an encoder process.
-Additionally, DPMs are able to calculate the exact likelihood \cite{song2021scorebased} by connecting neural ODEs \cite{chen2018neural}, while also can achieve better sample quality for image generation \cite{dhariwal2021diffusion} compared to GANs and VAEs.
-However, to generate high-fidelity samples, DPMs typically require several hundreds or even thousands of sequential steps of large-scale neural network evaluations to perform iterative generation or denoising \cite{ho2020denoising}, which leading to a slower sampling rate than single-step GANs or VAEs \cite{lu2022dpm}.
-Therefore, it is crucial to develop efficient sampling methods for DPMs to enable their more efficient deployment in downstream applications.